wmakley/wmakley.github.io/about.md

 • Many years of experience and a deep level of expertise with Ruby on Rails and similar web frameworks, especially Java EE, PHP, and Python/Django.

-• Working with and refactoring challenging legacy code, using test-driven techniques.
+• Working with challenging legacy code, using test-driven techniques.

 • Continually improving my skills, learning new technologies and best practices, and using the best tool for the job.
 (Recently I have enjoyed learning Elm, Go, and TypeScript.)